RotorHazard/RotorHazard/resources/6_Node_BPill_PCB/README.md

 U6	                            |   1	    | STM32F103C8T6 	                                                 | -
 RX1, RX2, RX3, RX4, RX5, RX6    |   1-6	    | RX5808	                                                         | 1 of these is required for each node you wish to fit

-For the timer build:
+For the timer assembly:
 Name                            | Quantity  | Notes
 --------------------------------|-----------|---------
 RASPBERRYPI_3B+                 |   1       | Alternative: Raspberry Pi 4
 8GB+ Micro SD card              |   1       | Any Micro SD card between 8GB and 64GB will work
-M3x8mm screw                    |   10      | Slightly longer screws would also work
-M2.5x10mm countersunk screw     |   4       | M3 can be used if you widen the raspberry pi mounting holes with a drill, slightly longer screws would also work

 You will also require some 3D printed parts for the case and the 11.5mm 3D printed stand offs.
 If you wish to use a different case then 12mm standoffs should work.

+Details on 3D printed parts and mechanical assembly can be found [here](../6_node_BPill_case/README.md)

 ### Optional
 For the PCB: